sr.skipnav.Zum Inhalt springen sr.skipnav.Zum Hauptmenü springen sr.skipnav.Zu den Kontaktinformationen

 ROUTE 2 - Salewa Route - sporty

-ROUTE 3 - Bergspezl Route - appropriate for beginners
+ROUTE 3 - Bergspezl Route - beginner-friendly

 ROUTE 4 - Aqua Salza Route - practice route